 We recommend annual booster vaccinations for adult dogs to maintain immunity and protection against these diseases.
 Not every dog needs every vaccination, but all pets need some vaccinations.
 We will perform a full health check of your dog and vaccinate accordingly.
 This is an ideal opportunity to ask any questions concerning the health and welfare of your companion.

-Kennel Cough, also known as Infectious Bronchitis is an increasingly common disease in dogs in the Fareham, Portchester and Gosport area.
+Kennel Cough, also known as Infectious Bronchitis is an increasingly common disease in dogs in our area.
 The annual booster vaccination does not ordinarily include full protection against Kennel Cough but due to the now common nature of the disease in the dog population, we will usually recommend vaccination against this highly infectious and often distressing disease.
+This vaccine is included in our Pet Health Club.
 Dogs going into boarding kennels or attending dog shows will be at even higher risk of contracting Kennel Cough.
-The intranasal vaccine needs to be given at least two weeks before or after the booster vaccination.
+The intranasal vaccine can be given at the same time as the booster.
+We also have an oral vaccine which neededto be given at least two weeks before or after the booster vaccination.

 Roundworms and tapeworms commonly affect puppies and adult dogs.
 Roundworms pose a Public Health threat in that they can infect your family; young children in particular are at risk from the migrating larval stages of the roundworm which can in rare circumstances result in blindness.
 The very nature of dogs to have their nose into everything, as well as the common existence of fleas on most pets makes routine worming an important health consideration for your pet and your family.